komoro13/OddsScraper/README.md

 # Betting Odds Scraper with Telegram Alerts

-This Python project scrapes live betting odds from the Stoiximan website for soccer matches scheduled within the next three hours.
+This Python project scrapes live betting odds from a betting website for soccer matches scheduled within the next three hours.
 If the odds change by a specified threshold, it sends an alert message to a Telegram channel using a bot.

 ## Features
 Web Scraping: Utilizes undetected_chromedriver and selenium to gather soccer match odds from the Stoiximan website.